 The church was located outside the city walls, on the west side of Środa, next to a small cemetery and the road leading to Legnica, near the neighboring buildings of the leprosery from the north.
 It was built in the Romanesque style as a building orientated towards the sides of the world, made of brick (except of a stone portal).
-Inside the presbytery, bricks with light-blue and greenish coating have been used, one of the oldest of its kind in Poland.
+Inside the chancel, bricks with light-blue and greenish coating have been used, one of the oldest of its kind in Poland.

-The church consisted of aisleless rectangular nave and a rectangular, single-bay chancel ended in the east with a semicircular apse.
+The church consisted of aisleless rectangular nave measuring approximately 9 x 13.4 meters and a rectangular chancel of dimensions 5.2 x 5.9 meters, ended in the east with a semicircular apse.
 The walls of the building were of considerable height compared to the size of the building, which gave it a large slenderness.
 This impression was intensified by pilaster strips, strongly protruding from the face of the walls, with a rectangular cross-section, the same width along the entire height, reaching as far as the eaves of the roof, where they interrupted an arcade frieze running under the cornice.
-Similar friezes adorned the gable walls of the nave and presbytery, except that they ran there not horizontally but diagonally, and therefore parallel to the roof.
+Similar friezes adorned the gable walls of the nave and chancel, except that they ran there not horizontally but diagonally, and therefore parallel to the roof.
 Between the windows there were windows with elongated proportions with splayed frames, topped with a semicircular arches.
-Three were pierced in each wall of nave, one in each wall of the presbytery and three in the apse.
+Three were pierced in each wall of nave, one in each wall of the chancel and three in the apse.
 Originally, on the south side there was a magnificent stone, moulded, surprisingly large (4.5 meters wide, 7 meters high) portal with columns in the corners.